-Dr. Wentzensen’s research is focused on etiologic heterogeneity and biomarker discovery of gynecological cancers, mainly cervical and ovarian.
+Dr. Wentzensen’s research is focused on clinical epidemiology of gynecological cancers.
 His research has been highly recognized internationally.
 His medical doctorate thesis on human papillomavirus integration was awarded summa cum laude.
 He has received multiple research awards from the University of Heidelberg and several awards for presentations at international scientific meetings, including an AACR scholar-in-training award.
-Since joining DCEG, Dr. Wentzensen has won two intramural research awards, an NCI Director’s Intramural Innovation Award, an NIH Award of Merit and a Research Highlights Award.
-He was selected as an expert for the Cochrane Gynaecological Cancer Review Group (Section ‘Prevention of Cervical Cancer’) and the Society of Gynecologic Oncologists Future Strategies of Cervical Cancer Prevention Meeting, and he serves on a standing U.S. Food and Drug Administration panel for Microbiology Devices.
+Since joining DCEG, Dr. Wentzensen has won two intramural research awards, an NCI Director’s Intramural Innovation Award, two NIH Awards of Merit, a Research Highlights Award, two NCI Director's Awards, and the NCI Outstanding Mentor Award.

 Cervical Cancer and Other HPV-related Cancers

-In the Study to Understand Cervical Cancer Early Endpoints and Determinants, my goal is to comprehensively assess biomarkers of risk for progressive cervical neoplasia, and thus develop a new set of biomarkers that can distinguish those at highest risk of cervical cancer from those with benign infection.
-In the Biopsy Study to Improve Detection of Cervical Precancer, my goals are to study cervical disease on the lesion level, to optimize criteria for biopsy placement, and to analyze the incremental benefit of taking multiple biopsies.
-In the Cervical Cancer Screening Among HIV-Infected Women in India and the Anal Precancer and Cancer in HIV-Positive Men (Anal Cancer Screening Study), I am focusing on evaluation of biomarkers and colposcopy/anoscopy to improve detection of HPV-related diseases in HIV-infected populations.
+In the Study to Understand Cervical Cancer Early Endpoints and Determinants, his goal is to comprehensively assess biomarkers of risk for progressive cervical neoplasia and thus develop a new set of biomarkers that can distinguish those at highest risk of cervical cancer from those with benign infection.
+In the Biopsy Study to Improve Detection of Cervical Precancer, his goals are to study cervical disease on the lesion level, to optimize criteria for biopsy placement, and to analyze the incremental benefit of taking multiple biopsies.
+In the IRIS Cohort in Kaiser Permanente Northern California, he studies important etiologic questions related to HPV carcinogenesis and conducts large comparative evaluations of biomarkers and risk assessment among 80,000 women enrolled in an organized screening program representing 1.5 Million women.
+In STRIDES, he is evaluating natural history and risk prediction in a diverse population in Mississippi.
+In the Cervical Cancer Screening Among HIV-Infected Women in India and the Anal Precancer and Cancer in HIV-Positive Men (Anal Cancer Screening Study), he is evaluating biomarkers and colposcopy/anoscopy to improve the detection of HPV-related diseases in HIV-infected populations.

-Together with extramural researchers, I have established the Ovarian Cancer Cohort Consortium (OC3) to allow well-powered studies of risk factors and biomarkers by histologic subtypes.
-I am conducting tissue based profiling studies in the Ovarian Cancer Case-Control Study in Poland to help improve the understanding of etiologic heterogeneity and to identify cells of origin of ovarian cancers based on molecular profiles of normal reproductive tissues.
+Together with extramural researchers, he established the Ovarian Cancer Cohort Consortium (OC3) to conduct well-powered studies of risk factors and biomarkers by histologic subtypes.
+He is leading tissue-based profiling studies in the Ovarian Cancer Case-Control Study in Poland and in PLCO to improve the understanding of etiologic heterogeneity and to identify cells of origin of ovarian cancers based.

-My main focus on endometrial cancer research is to characterize cancer precursors and to develop early detection biomarkers.
-In a study to evaluate biomarkers in samples collected using endometrial brushings and intravaginal tampons, my colleagues and I identified several candidate markers that showed good performance to identify women with endometrial cancer.
-I am now conducting a large prospective study to evaluate methylation and mutation markers to identify endometrial cancers and cancer precursors.
+His focus on endometrial cancer research is to characterize cancer precursors and develop early detection biomarkers.
+In a study to evaluate biomarkers in samples collected using endometrial brushings and intravaginal tampons, his group identified several candidate markers that showed good performance to identify women with endometrial cancer.
+He is conducting a large prospective study to conduct risk prediction studies and evaluate biomarkers for endometrial cancers and cancer precursors.